Organizing resources

 Instead of coordinating a collection of separate Terraform configurations and workspaces, Terraform Stacks introduce a new configuration layer that better represents the patterns of infrastructure at scale.
 You can define complex infrastructure as a set of interconnected components, repeat that infrastructure across multiple environments or regions, and manage it all from a single, centralized codebase.

-With Stacks, you can:
+With Stacks, you can access the following capabilities.

 - Split infrastructure into smaller components: break up large configurations into reusable parts, with clear dependencies defined through standard Terraform inputs and outputs